rgwood/express-api-playground/README.md

 Shortest transaction:           0.02
 ```

-This is on an 8-core MBP, but the speedup is only ~3x?
+This is on an quad-core MBP and my CPU goes to nearly 400%, but the speedup is only ~3x.
+Wonder where the overhead is.